ucsf-wynton/wynton-website-hpc/docs/hpc/about/pricing-compute.md

 Single GPU cards cannot be purchased - only a full GPU node.
 However, just like partial compute nodes can be purchased, GPU purchase requests can also be pooled towards a full system.

-**All options include the following Mercury GPU208 2U Server.
-Pricing is in USD and includes warranty.
-Taxes are calculated and added once hardware is received.**
+There are three common configurations of GPU compute nodes available, which all share the same base setup, and differs only by type of GPU.

-CPU: (1) EPYC 7543P 2.8GHz Thirty-Two-Core Procs
+### Configuration: Mercury GPU208 2U Server

-Memory: 512GB DDR4-3200 (8x 64GB)
+* CPU: 1 × AMD EPYC 7543P 2.8GHz 32-core processor
-OS Drive: (1) 512GB SATA SSD
+* RAM: 512GB DDR4-3200 (8 × 64GB)
-Storage: (1) 960GB U.2 NVMe SSD
+* Operating-system storage: 1 × 512GB SATA SSD

-**Price per A40 GPU node: ~$25k**
+* Storage: 1 × 960GB U.2 NVMe SSD

-GPU: (4) A40 48GB GDDR6
+Then choose one of:

-**Price per L40 GPU node: ~$33k**
+1. GPU: 4 × Nvidia A40 48GB with GDDR6 (**~25,000 USD**)

-GPU: (4) L40 48GB GDDR6 PCIe
+2. GPU: 4 × Nvidia L40 48GB with GDDR6 PCIe (**~33,000 USD**)

-**Price per A100 GPU node: ~$58k**
+3. GPU: 4 × Nvidia A100 80GB with GDDR6 PCIe (**~58,000 USD**)

-GPU: (4) A100 80GB GDDR6 PCIe
+The prices listed are total prices in USD excluding taxes.
+Each price includes the base setup and the corresponding GPU configuration.
+Warranty is included.
+Taxes are calculated and added once hardware is received.

-**As of May 2023, lead times for GPUs are 4-5 months from order to delivery.** Once the hardware is received, we will schedule time to configure hardware as time allows given priority projects.
+As of May 2023, **lead times for GPUs are four-to-five months from order to delivery.**  Once the hardware is received, we will schedule time to configure hardware as time allows given priority projects.

 ## How to purchase

 To purchase compute nodes or GPUs, please contact [{{ site.cluster.email_compute }}](mailto:{{ site.cluster.email_compute }}?subject=Request%20to%20purchase%20compute).
 Please include what you are considering contributing and your speedtype or COA/chartstring for billing, along with any questions.

-If you are not ready to purchase but have technical questions while you explore options, please contact support@wynton.ucsf.edu.
+If you are not ready to purchase but have technical questions while you explore options, please contact {{ site.cluster.email_support }}.